 NTC reports heavy street fighting in Sirte as civilians continued to flee deteriorating conditions in the city.

-Earlier, the government of Niger has said that it will not extradite Muammar Gaddafi’s son any time soon, but the NTC were welcome to question Saadi.
+The government of Niger has said that it will not extradite Muammar Gaddafi’s son, Saadi, who has taken refuge in the west African nation to Libya any time soon, but the National Transitional Council (NTC) were welcome to question Saadi.

 Marou Amadou, Niger’s justice minister, who is also the government spokesman, said on Niger national television late on Saturday that Saadi could be questioned under an existing cooperation agreement between Tripoli and Niamey.